Miro-456/Miro-456/README.md

 # Welcome
-- 👋 Hi, My name is Marawan Essam (you can call me Miro, that's a shortcut for my real full name).
+- 👋 Hi, My name is Marawan Essam.
 - 👀 I’m interested in computers, programming and information technology.
 I'd want to be a programmer one day.
 - 🌱 I’m currently learning HTML and Python.
 I may learn some other concepts and programming languages later.
 - 💞️ I’m looking to collaborate on ...